 ____Verify and update your personal information in the UI-Integrate Self-Service System (it is very important to keep your address up to date): https://apps.uillinois.edu/selfservice/.

 ____Familiarize yourself with Student Health Insurance: http://si.illinois.edu/.
 The University student health insurance plan is assessed automatically for all students upon course registration, unless you have proof of comparable health care coverage from another, approved source.

 ____Complete the required new student health immunization forms: http://www.mckinley.illinois.edu/new-students/immunization-information.

 ____Familiarize yourself with Student Account and Billing Information (fees and payment due dates): https://paymybill.uillinois.edu/.

-____For Non-Native English Speakers: If your official admission letter from the Graduate College indicated that you are required to take the English as a Second Language ESL (EPT) Placement Test, you should register for that test right away via this link: http://www.linguistics.illinois.edu/students/placement/.
+____For Non-Native English Speakers: If your official admission letter from the Graduate College indicated that you are required to take the ESL (English Placement Test), you should register for that test right away via this link: http://www.linguistics.illinois.edu/students/placement/.

 ____For those students who will be a Teaching Assistant (TA) with classroom teaching duties, there is a mandatory campus orientation called the Graduate Academy for Teaching.
-It will take place on August 21 and August 22 beginning at 8:30 a.m. in Foellinger Auditorium located at 709 S. Mathews Avenue on campus.
+It will take place on August 20 and August 21 beginning at 8:30 a.m. in Foellinger Auditorium located at 709 S. Mathews Avenue on campus.
 Both days are required and attendance will be taken.
-As part of this TA Orientation, you will also need to complete a micro-teaching session that can be scheduled at your convenience (avoid scheduling it during the two required workshops that will be held on August 23 - - - see the information about them below).
+As part of this TA Orientation, you will also need to complete a micro-teaching session that can be scheduled at your convenience.

 If you have any questions, please contact Wendy in the Physics Graduate Office via e-mail at email@example.com or come to Room 227 Loomis Lab.